 Multiple Shooting

 In Multiple Shooting, the training data is split into overlapping intervals.
 The solver is then trained on individual intervals.
-If the end conditions of any interval coincide with the initial conditions of the next immediate interval, then the joined/combined solution is same as solving on the whole dataset (without splitting).
+If the end conditions of any interval coincide with the initial conditions of the next immediate interval, then the joined/combined solution is the same as solving on the whole dataset (without splitting).

-To ensure that the overlapping part of two consecutive intervals coincide, we add a penalizing term, continuity_term * absolute_value_of(prediction of last point of group i - prediction of first point of group i+1)
+continuity_term * absolute_value_of(prediction of last point of group i - prediction of first point of group i+1)

-, to the loss.
+to the loss.

 Note that the continuity_term